Strydir/WordMaker/README.md

 Notes and limitations:

 The performance impact on the dev supplied Orbitron font is minimal but my fonts have a performance hit.
-When I've got them repaired and available again, you'll need to take it easy when using them.
+You'll need to take it easy when using them.

 Letter objects are 'Universal'.
 Any changes to 'font' or color will be applied to ALL letters, no matter what room they've been saved to.

 All values need to be in '0.0' format.
 Meaning that there must always be a number on both sides of the decimal point.
 I'll be cleaning this up soon.

 Letter spacing needed depends on the font being used.
 I've included a text file called 'Letter Spacing' that has the values that I've used.
-They'll get you close but you'll probably want to tweak them.  -currently not needed as there's only one font and the initial values are pre-loaded from the ini file.
+They'll get you close but you'll probably want to tweak them.

 Letter spacing, once written, stays with those Words no matter what font or color that you change to.
 If you want to change the spacing, you need to re-write your words using different spacing.